troughton/Substrate/README.md

 I've also included our overlays for Foundation for Windows.
 If this is interesting to you, make use of it however you please.

 ## Why Swift?
-Why not Rust or C++?

 I think Swift's a great language, and it's what we wanted to use when making our engine.
-The decision was more or less as simple as that.
-I'm not familiar enough with Rust to make a judgement, although I'm sure it's a great language; as for C++ or C, we didn't need to maintain compatibility with other code so there was no reason for us not to use a more modern and ergonomic language.
+In particular, the use case this was built for doesn't require much interoperability with existing C++ code, which enabled us to use a more modern and ergonomic language.

 ## What about multithreading?